lambdaclass/rex/README.md

-  transaction       Get the transaction's info. [aliases: tx, t] transfer          Transfer funds to another wallet. verify-signature  Verify if the signature of a message was made by an account create-address    Compute contract address given the deployer address and nonce. help              Print this message or the help of the given subcommand(s)
+  transaction       Get the transaction's info. [aliases: tx, t] transfer          Transfer funds to another wallet. verify-signature  Verify if the signature of a message was made by an account help              Print this message or the help of the given subcommand(s)

 Options: